Totally decomposable algebras with involution and R-triviality: Introduction

 \begin{main}[\Cref{main}] If $(A,\sigma)$ is a totally decomposable $K$-algebra with involution of the first kind with $\ind A\leq 2$, then ${\bf PSim}^+(A,\s)$ is $R$-trivial. \end{main}

+In the case where $A$ is split or $\s$ is symplectic, this is a direct consequence of the Pfister Factor Conjecture proven in \cite{Bec08}.
 The most interesting case is that where $\s$ is orthogonal and $\ind A=2$.
-To our knowledge, this is the first general positive result on $R$-triviality of ${\bf PSim}^+(A,\s)$ that applies to non-split algebras with orthogonal involution $(A,\s)$ of degree divisible by $8$.

-For the proof, we crucially rely on the characterization of $R$-equivalence in ${\bf PSim}^+(A,\s)$ established in \cite[Theorem 1]{Mer96}.
-It translates the question into that of comparing the group of similarity factors with the subgroup of the multiplicative group $\mg{K}$ generated by the norms from finite field extensions where the involution $\s$ becomes hyperbolic.
-The main part of our proof consists in describing the similarity factors of $(A,\s)$ in terms of quadratic forms over $K$.
-To this end, we combine a variety of key results from quadratic form theory.
+For the proof in this case, we crucially rely on the characterization of $R$-equivalence in ${\bf PSim}^+(A,\s)$ from \cite[Theorem 1]{Mer96}.
+The main part of our proof consists in describing the group of similarity factors of $(A,\s)$ in terms of quadratic forms.
+To achieve this, we combine a variety of key results from quadratic form theory.
+Our approach does not answer the question whether $\mathbf{PSim}^+(A,\s)$ is stably rational.